MACH1-ROBOT/mach1_simulation/README.md

 ## Installation

-To use Mach1 Navigation, you will need to have `ROS Noetic` installed on your system.
-You can install ROS by following the instructions on the official ROS website: http://wiki.ros.org/ROS/Installation.
+To use the Mach1 Simulation package, you will need to have ROS Noetic installed on your system.
+If you haven't installed ROS Noetic yet, you can follow the installation instructions on the official ROS website: http://wiki.ros.org/ROS/Installation.

-1. Install `ROS Noetic`.
+1. Install ROS Noetic.
-2. Create or use an existing ROS workspace.
+2. Create a new ROS workspace or use an existing one.
 3. Clone the `mach1_simulation` package into the `src/` directory of your workspace.
-4. Build the workspace with `catkin_make` or `catkin_build`.
+4. Build the workspace using either `catkin_make` or `catkin_build` command.
-5. Launch the robot model using provided launch files, e.g., `roslaunch mach1_simulation display.launch`.
+5. Launch the robot model using the provided launch files.
+For example, you can use the following command: `roslaunch mach1_simulation display.launch`.
-6. Customize and extend the package to suit your requirements.
+6. Customize and extend the package as per your requirements to further enhance the Mach1 simulation.

 ## License